sophyzhou/presentation4/Customization.md

 Using a category is an easier way to add method to an existing class for your own application.
 Here are some important points about categories one should notice:

 - A category can be declared for any class, even if you don't have the original implementation source code.
 - A category can be applied to override existing methods in the original class, but this is really a bad behavior.
-If you override an existing method in the original class, and then you want to modify its behavior again with overriding method in another category, there is no way for Objective-C to know which implementation to be used.
+If you override an existing method in the original class, and then you want to modify its behavior again with overriding method in another category, there is no way for Objective C to know which implementation to be used.
 - At runtime, there's no difference between a method added by a category and one that is implemented by the original class.

 The syntax to declare a category uses the **@interface** keyword, and it specifies the name of the category in **parentheses**.
 But it does not indicate any inheritance from a subclass.